toebeann/BepInEx.SupermarketSimulator/README.md

    You can check the file `LogOutput.log` in the `BepInEx` folder.
 If it exists, that means BepInEx has loaded and is doing its thing.

 > [!IMPORTANT]\
-> **With just this pack installed, you will not see any changes in-game!**
+> **With just this pack installed, you will not see any changes in-game!**\
+> Check the `LogOutput.log` file in the `BepInEx` folder to determine whether BepInEx has loaded.

 ## Installing mods

 > [!NOTE]\
-> The paths in this section are relative to the game folder, i.e. `BepInEx/plugins` = `[game folder]/BepInEx/plugins`, where `[game folder]` is the path to the folder containing the game's executable (e.g. `Supermarket Simulator.exe`).
-Steam users can easily find this folder by locating the game in their Steam library, right-clicking it and then selecting `Manage` -> `Browse local files`.
+> The paths in this section are relative to the game folder, i.e. `BepInEx/plugins` = `[game folder]/BepInEx/plugins`, where `[game folder]` is the path to the folder containing the game's executable (e.g. `Supermarket Simulator.exe`).\
+> \
+> Steam users can find the game folder by locating the game in their Steam library, right-clicking it and then selecting `Manage` -> `Browse local files`.

 > [!TIP]\
+> "Extract the .zip" simply means take the contents of the .zip file and put them in the specified location.\
+> \
-> "Extract the .zip" simply means take the contents of the .zip file and put them in the specified location.
-For example, if you are told to "extract the .zip" or "extract the contents of the archive" into `BepInEx/plugins`, then you can simply open the .zip archive by double-clicking on it, then selecting everything inside and dragging the contents into your `BepInEx/plugins` folder.
+> For example, if you are told to "extract the .zip" or "extract the contents of the archive" into `BepInEx/plugins`, then you can simply open the .zip archive by double-clicking on it, then just select everything inside and drag the contents into your `BepInEx/plugins` folder.
 Easy!

-**It is _strongly_ recommended to read and follow the instructions for each mod you download.**
+**It is _strongly_ recommended to read and follow the instructions provided in the description of each mod you download.**

-However, sometimes mod authors don't give good (or any) instructions, or you just can't be bothered.
+However, sometimes mod authors don't give good (or any) instructions, or you just can't be bothered to read them (we've all been there).
 For those occasions, here's a simple reference:

 ### Mod installation by type